Thursday, July 31, 2025

 single b/w 'L'Anticicciolino'

 Starting with fake audience applause, this disco glam track reveals itself to be more like some pulsating Hawkwind space rock.
-I cannot find evidence that Filippo Compatti was a real person, but there is a page of info at orrorea33giri.com (link) linking this single to Hungarian porn actress Ilona Staller (elected to Italian Parliament in 1987) in some incomprehensible way.
-Both sides of the single are attributed to different writers, including British ex-pat Alan Taylor, so maybe 'Filippo Compatti' was an alias.
+I cannot find evidence that Filippo Compatti was a real person, but there is a page of info at orrorea33giri.com (link) connecting this single to Hungarian porn actress Ilona Staller (elected to Italian Parliament in 1987) in some incomprehensible way.
+Both sides of the single are attributed to different writers, including British ex-pat Alan Taylor, so maybe 'Filippo Compatti' is an alias.
 Answers on a postcard please!

 Until next time.....Ciao!